nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

 You will see the number of hugepages allocated, they should be equal to the number you used above.

-Once the hugepage memory is reserved, to make the memory available for DPDK use, perform the following steps:
+Once the hugepage memory is reserved (at either runtime or boot time), to make the memory available for DPDK use, perform the following steps:

 .. sourcecode:: text